 Jonathan lives with his grandmother.
 At home, duties include carrying water, teaching others and caring for children.
 His grandmother maintains the home.
 There are 4 children in the family.

-For fun, Jonathan enjoys playing a musical instrument, basketball and swimming.
-He attends church activities, Bible class and Vacation Bible School regularly and is in high school where his performance is average.
+Jonathan is not presently attending school.
+Playing a musical instrument, basketball and swimming are his favorite activities.
+He also attends church activities, Bible class and Vacation Bible School regularly.

-Please remember Jonathan in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Jonathan to receive the assistance he needs to develop his potential.
+Please pray for him.

 Jonathan lives in the hillside community of Sasa, home to approximately 60,000 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated iron roofs.
 The primary ethnic groups and most commonly spoken languages are Visayan and Cebuano.